2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/create-custom.md

 * NiceName (optional) a nice label in the UI
 * HelpLink (optional) a help-link

 there are more properties, but these are the important ones.
+See @ToSic.Eav.DataSources.VisualQuery.VisualQueryAttribute

 ### More on the Constructor and Provide
 The constructor is in charge of _wiring up_ the data-source.
 It should not get any data - because the data may not be needed and because configuration isn't loaded yet.